-An initial IPv4 address of 192.168.2.10 is assigned to VLAN 1 on this switch by default.
-If this address is not suitable, you can manually configure a new address to manage the switch over your network or to connect the switch to existing IP subnets.
+There are no IP addresses assigned to this switch by default.
+You must manually configure a new address to manage the switch over your network or to connect the switch to existing IP subnets.
 You may also need to a establish a default gateway between this device and management stations or other devices that exist on another network segment (if routing is not enabled).